ricardogodi/simple-c-parser-project/README.md

 # Project Overview

 ## Description
-This F# project focuses on parsing "simple C" programs using a lexical analyzer and a recursive-descent parser to check syntax.
-It simplifies the complex rules of the C programming language, enhancing learning and error detection in coding by students.
+This F# project focuses on parsing “simple C” programs, identifying valid syntax and reporting syntax errors using a lexical analyzer and a recursive-descent parser.
+It simplifies complex language rules to enhance understanding of programming constructs and parsing techniques.

 ## Lexical Analysis
 The `lexer.fs` module converts the source code into tokens essential for parsing.
 This module handles scanning input text, identifying, and categorizing components like keywords, identifiers, and symbols into tokens.